-Our next email marking copy top tip is that it is extremely important to know who you are addressing and amend you emails accordingly.
+It is extremely important to know who you are addressing and amend you emails accordingly.
 This is where segmentation comes in.

 If you are targeting an older audience, using emojis might not be the best way to go about it for example.
 Think about the sociolect of that generation or that group of people and try and mirror it to some extent in the language you use.
 It makes it more personal (sorry that word again!) if you use similar language to the person you are targeting and doesn’t alienated people.
 Imagine your grandma opening an email with the word ‘banter’ in, she just wouldn’t understand and probably just leave the email immediately.

 This is why it can be good to ask your consumers a little bit of information like their date of birth when they sign up to your email campaigns.
 But be careful to get the balance right, too many questions and people are unlikely to answer them in order to sign up.
 Too few questions and you don’t have enough information but too many questions and you won’t get sign ups.